Day 1 Wednesday, January 30

 A Conversation about the Global City: Shanghai

 Day Two of the Forum begins with an examination of its host city: Shanghai, the fast-growing financial and cultural powerhouse of 25 million people.
 Saskia Sassen of Columbia University will discuss with Xuejin Zuo of the Institute of Economics at the Shanghai Academy of Social Sciences how the city has evolved and what other cities might take away from this glittering model of modernization.
+View a video recording of the session.

 10:30 to 12:15